xenify-io/litepaper/README.md

 <br>

 - The protocol is set to initially leverage Uniswap V3 for its liquidity provisioning.
-To launch the XNF-WETH trading pair, it will allocate 100,000 XNF, thereby establishing an initial price of $1.00 per XNF.
+To launch the WETH-XNF trading pair, it will allocate 100,000 XNF, thereby establishing an initial price of $1.00 per XNF.
 It is important to note that this price may be adjusted by the protocol, depending on the amount of ETH collected during the initial cycle.
 Following this, a full-range pairing will be created on the 1% fee tier.

 - The protocol is also designed to ensure the perpetual growth of ETH protocol-owned liquidity with each subsequent cycle.
 From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support XNF liquidity proliferation.
 Within this framework, 100% of the ETH is used to market-buy and burn XNF.
 Simultaneously, the equivalent amount of WETH, which was utilized for the buyback and burn of XNF, is allocated to the protocol-owned pool.
-This action results in a significant increase in WETH within the XNF-WETH liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.
+This action results in a significant increase in WETH within the WETH-XNF liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.

-- Please be aware that liquidity providers will not be able to add liquidity to the XNF-WETH 1% fee tier.
-Additionally, it’s important to note that only the protocol itself has the capability to conduct purchases from its own liquidity in the XNF-WETH pool.
+- Please be aware that liquidity providers will not be able to add liquidity to the WETH-XNF 1% fee tier.
+Additionally, it’s important to note that only the protocol itself has the capability to conduct purchases from its own liquidity in the WETH-XNF pool.
 XNF holders can only execute sell transactions either through the Xenify site or directly via the recycling contract.

 <br>